Tuning Random Generators: Property-Based Testing as Probabilistic Programming: Related Work

 Online techniques allow the generation process to target objectives over time, but it is hard to predict the impact that they will have on the ultimate distribution of generated test cases.
 By contrast, our approach gives direct control over that final distribution.
 Furthermore, online approaches usually do a significant amount of work during generation, leading to relatively slow sampling speeds.
 A recent study by \citet{goldsteinPropertyBasedTestingPractice2024} suggests that some users of PBT run their properties in a very tight loop, testing their properties as often as every time they save their code.
 In these cases, online tuning, whether that means running a learning algorithm or calling an SMT solver, may waste precious time that could be used finding bugs.

-\paragraph{Tuning by construction} Some existing techniques automatically derive PBT generators by construction, based on data types or inductive specifications.
-For example, DRaGeN~\cite{dragen} computes generator weights based on insights from the literature on branching processes, aiming to uniformly distribute data constructors.
-DRaGeN is far faster than \ld{} when it comes to deriving and tuning generators, but it is hard-coded for a particular distributional goal and does not work for user-defined generators.
-In a similar vein, \citet{leo-good-generators} allow effective generators to be derived from inductive relations in the Rocq theorem prover.
-This process produces specification-satisfying generators by construction, but it requires more up-front effort from the user and does not allow the user to specify distributional requirements beyond validity.
+\paragraph{Tuning by construction} Some existing techniques automatically derive PBT generators from data types or inductive specifications.
+For example, DRaGeN~\cite{dragen} computes weights based on insights from the literature on branching processes, aiming to uniformly distribute data constructors.
+DRaGeN is faster than \ld{} at deriving and tuning generators, but is hard-coded for a particular distributional goal and does not work for user-defined generators.
+Similarly, \citet{leo-good-generators} derive effective generators from inductive relations in the Rocq theorem prover.
+This process produces specification-satisfying generators by construction, but requires more up-front effort from the user and does not support distributional requirements beyond validity.